williamstein/linux-on-google-pixel/README.md

 - [ ] LTE+Verizon (probably impossible -- don't care)
 - [ ] Google Drive sync (?) -- don't care.
 - [ ] offline copy of my email in kmail (?)
+- [ ] currently no way to watch netflix, since netflix-desktop isn't in Saucy Ubuntu yet.

 ## Plan for installing Linux on the internal SSD: